-Field service management software can be a serious difference maker for your business.
-It allows you to manage all your reporting, scheduling, dispatching, invoicing, and customer account management needs, all from a single platform.
+Field service management software allows you to manage all your reporting, scheduling, dispatching, invoicing, and customer account management needs, all from a single platform.

 However, when it comes adding any software to your workflow processes, knowing the cost is perhaps the most important aspect of your decision making process.
-Fortunately, we’ve got all the information you need to fully understand how much field service software costs.
+So how much does field service management software cost?
+The smallest companies (<6 users) can expect to pay around $20/month – or $500 up front– plus an installation fee.
+The largest enterprises (100+ users) can expect to pay around $299/month – or $5000 up front– plus an installation fee.

 Field Service Software Costs

-This table shows cost ranges for field service software, based on the size of your company:
+Here's how the cost ranges for field service software come out, based on the size of your company:

-Depending on the size of your company, field service software has a variety of pricing models and rates.
+Depending on the size of your company, field service software, like RazorSync, have a variety of pricing models and rates.
 Most field service software providers offer tiered software packages, specifically tailored for small, medium, and large companies.